 - Look for a car that is a Top Safety Pick by the IIHS and also has at least a 4-star rating from the NHTSA.

 Another thing to consider is whether you are covered should an accident occur.
-You want a company that will make sure repairs are done correctly and get you back on the road quickly.
 Call one of our friendly agents at 1-800-INFINITY to discuss your options for an auto insurance policy or visit our website for a free quote.